October 22, 2020

 It’s comforting to realize that all Chinese characters can actually be written using a limited number of single strokes that can be learned in just a few weeks.
 Mastering these strokes early in your Chinese learning will prove extremely useful in the long run.

 Chinese radicals are classifying components of a character that help readers decipher meaning and pronunciation.
 Modern Chinese script has a total of 214 radicals.
 While most characters have one of these 214 radicals, most commonly used Chinese characters are composed of less than a third of these radicals.

 Learn the exquisite art of 书法 (shū fǎ, Chinese calligraphy) when you explore #China with CLI. . .
 Learn Chinese in China . . www.studycli.org . .
 Photo Credit: @mokamalphotographs . . #StudyCLI #LearnChineseInChina #LearnChineseInGuilin #China #Asia #TravelChina #Chinagram #igersChina #igChina #ChinaInsider #insearchofChina #Calligraphy #ChinaDestinations #ChinaTravels #LearnChinese #StudyChinese #StudyMandarin #LearnChineseOnline #ChineseStyle #ChineseLanguage #ChineseLandscape #Mandarin #Chinese #LanguageExchange #Instatravel #igtravel #Languages #StudyAbroad #Abroad #StudyInChina

-Once you learn to separate a Chinese character into its various components, the history of the character comes alive as ancient tales of past emperors, brave war heroes or famous scholars shed light on its origins.
+Once you learn to separate a Chinese character into its various components, the history of the character comes alive.
+Ancient tales of past emperors, brave war heroes or famous scholars will help shed light on its origins.